-We are the largest discount retailer in the United States by number of stores, with 18,356 stores located in 47 states as of April 29, 2022, with the greatest concentration of stores in the southern, southwestern, midwestern and eastern United States.
+We are the largest discount retailer in the United States by number of stores, with 18,566 stores located in 47 states as of July 29, 2022, with the greatest concentration of stores in the southern, southwestern, midwestern and eastern United States.
 We offer a broad selection of merchandise, including consumable products such as food, paper and cleaning products, health and beauty products and pet supplies, and non-consumable products such as seasonal merchandise, home decor and domestics, and basic apparel.
 Our merchandise includes national brands from leading manufacturers, as well as our own private brand selections with prices at substantial discounts to national brands.
 We offer our customers these national brand and private brand products at everyday low prices (typically \$10 or less) in our convenient small-box locations.

 We believe our convenient store formats, locations, and broad selection of high-quality products at compelling values have driven our substantial growth and financial success over the years and through a variety of economic cycles.
 We are mindful that the majority of our customers are value-conscious, and many have low and/or fixed incomes.
 As a result, we are intensely focused on helping our customers make the most of their spending dollars.
 Our core customers are often among the first to be affected by negative or uncertain economic conditions and among the last to feel the effects of improving economic conditions, particularly when trends are inconsistent and of an uncertain duration.
 The primary macroeconomic factors that affect our core customers include unemployment and underemployment rates, wage growth, changes in U.S. and global trade policy, and changes to certain government assistance programs, such as the Supplemental Nutrition Assistance Program ("SNAP"), unemployment benefits, and economic stimulus payments.
-We continue to monitor the potential impact of reductions in SNAP benefits, although such reductions did not result in a material impact on our business or financial results in the first quarter of 2022.
-Additionally, our customers are impacted by increases in those expenses that generally comprise a large portion of their household budgets, such as rent, healthcare, and fuel prices; as well as cost inflation in frequently purchased household products, such as that which we have continued to experience as further discussed below.
+Additionally, our customers are impacted by increases in those expenses that generally comprise a large portion of their household budgets, such as rent, healthcare, and fuel prices, as well as cost inflation in frequently purchased household products (including food), such as that which we have continued to experience as further discussed below.
 Finally, significant unseasonable or unusual weather patterns can impact customer shopping behaviors.